kaodaopopi/Loop-restart/README.md

-# Loop-restart(Don't run the exe file,U will regret)
+# Loop-restart(Don't run the cpp file,U will regret)